louis-pham/modified_lenspix/README.md

 Run "__python lens.py <kappa_map_in> <primary_in> <phi_alm_out> <lensed_map_out> -np <no. of processes>__", where __<kappa_map_in>__ is the filename of the kappa map you want to lens with, __<primary_in>__ is the filename of the primary alm you want lensed, __<phi_alm_out>__ is the filename of the outputted phi alm, and __<lensed_map_out>__ is the filename for the lensed result. __<no. of processes>__ is the same as the __mpirun -np__ argument, since the code simply calls this command at the end.
 If -np is not provided it will default to 1.

+You will most likely need to change the specific_params.ini path in the lens.py script (the "specificParams" variable).

 An additional __make_maps.sh__ script has been added for batch lensing of multiple maps, which we used for CIB lensing simulations.
 If using this, make sure the __-np__ arguments agrees with the script's arguments (the comments at the beginning of the file).

 ## Helper scripts